partrickJhonson/beef/Configuration.md

                 enable: false
 ```

-The Demos extension should be disabled in production by setting `enable: false` in [extensions/demos/config.yaml](https://github.com/beefproject/beef/blob/master/extensions/demos/config.yaml)
+The Demos extension should be disabled in production by setting `enable: false` in `config.yaml`.

 ### Metasploit

-The Metasploit extension should be configured by modifying the [config.yml](https://github.com/beefproject/beef/blob/master/extensions/metasploit/config.yaml) file in _extensions/metasploit_ :
+The Metasploit extension should be configured by modifying the [extensions/metasploit/config.yml](https://github.com/beefproject/beef/blob/master/extensions/metasploit/config.yaml) :

 ```yaml
             name: 'Metasploit'